saan-03/Anime-Analysis-Tableau-Dashboard/README.md

 # Anime-Analysis-Tableau-Dashboard
-link to dashboard for anime analysis project: https://public.tableau.com/app/profile/saanika8433/viz/AnimeDashboard_16736507314250/Dashboard1
+Link to dashboard for anime analysis project: https://public.tableau.com/app/profile/saanika8433/viz/AnimeDashboard_16736507314250/Dashboard1

+Learning goals:
+1. Learn how to use Tableau
+2. Creating a dashboard